emberjs/website/source/guides/testing/integration.md

 });
 ```

-The helpers that perform actions return a promise that resolves when all asynchronous behavior has completed.
+The helpers that perform actions return a promise that fulfills when all asynchronous behavior has completed.

 ```javascript
 test("creating a post displays the new post", function(){